Benchmarking Models

 Wrap Up

-This flow — import eval data → define a task → run experiment → change model → re-run — is the standard loop for benchmarking model performance with Patronus.
+This flow — import eval data → define a task → run experiments → change model → re-run — is the standard loop for benchmarking model performance with Patronus.

-It can also be extended to measure how different prompts, temperatures, or retrieved context affect performance on real-world tasks.
+It extends naturally to comparing prompts, temperatures, or retrieved-context variants on real-world tasks.